 Blue Ruby Farm is a retreat and a working landscape—an evolving experiment in regenerative farming and the culture of food.
 Each stay invites guests to join the rhythm of the land by harvesting vegetables at dawn, learning water-conserving techniques, or dining under the stars.
 As guests witness and partake in the production of their meals, a deepened relationship to the land and food is formed.

-Bio Founded by Lisa Little in 2012, Vertebrae is a Los Angeles-based practice versed in the history of Southern California’s rich technological and spatial experimentations.
+Bio Founded by Lisa Little, Vertebrae is a Los Angeles-based practice versed in the history of Southern California’s rich technological and spatial experimentations.
+We use emergent materials and cutting-edge fabrication techniques to design environments that offer a dynamic play of light, volume, and scale.